self-rep/js-dsc-lookup/README.md

 - Make sure to have node installed
 - Make sure you have npm installed
 - drag files into folder and run npm i
+- edit `index.js` and change discord_token to your discord bot token
 - run `node .` to start the server

 # Query